Financial-Times/o-layout/README.md

 - <div class="o-layout" data-o-component="o-layout">
 ```

 To customise your sidebar navigation entirely, add the data attribute `data-o-layout-construct-nav="false"` to the root `o-layout` element.
-Then add your own `nav` element within the sidebar, with a child list which has the class `o-layout__navigation`.
+Then add your own `nav` element within the sidebar, with the class `o-layout__navigation` and a child list.

 Altogether, a customised navigation should look like this:
 ```diff